-Advanced Placement (AP) courses were created by the College Board (the same company that created the SAT and SAT Subject Exams), to offer college-level content and assignments to juniors and seniors in high school.
+Advanced Placement (AP) courses were created by the College Board (the same company that created the SAT), to offer college-level content and assignments to juniors and seniors in high school.
 AP courses cover the arts, languages, social and natural sciences such as US History, Calculus, Biology, Chemistry, Environmental Physics and Art History.
 Students commonly meet four to six hours a week (depending on the need for additional lab time) in preparation for exams that are administered in the beginning of May each year.

 Students typically take AP courses in their upper class years as they are ideally positioned to build upon foundational knowledge from previous grades.
 Students may take AP courses without first taking an intro level high school course, however, depending upon the school, these courses may have fewer seats.

 AP exam formats vary depending upon the course; however, exams commonly consist of two sections: Multiple Choice and Short and/or Long Essays.